TDPrabhu/Capstone-Project/README.md

 3. **The database needed to be accessed by 100+ people.**

 - Redshift is highly scalable, hence this will not be problem.
 - We can also use AWS Athena, as it is serverless query service.
-One of the advantage is there is no need of loading S3 data into         Athena, which makes it easier and faster for consumer or analyst to gain insight.
+One of the advantage is there is no need of loading S3 data into         Athena, which makes it easier and faster for data consumer to gain insight.
+     1) Apache Spark
-  Apache Spark, S3 (data partition based on year, month, day) & Athena will make a good tech stack
+     2) S3 (data partition based on year, month, day)
+     3) Athena